How to Monitor Your Internet Connection 24/7 (Free)

 The main dashboard chart shows your latency and availability over the past 24 hours.
 Green bars indicate a healthy connection, yellow indicates elevated latency, and red marks an outage.
 You can zoom into specific time windows to see exactly when a drop occurred and how long it lasted.
 The chart adjusts its resolution automatically — zooming in reveals individual 5-second samples; zooming out shows hourly averages.

 Ready to start tracking your internet connection reliability?
-MMC is free, runs in your browser, and stores all data locally.
+Monitor My Connection is free, runs in your browser, and stores all data locally on your device — no account needed.

 Start Monitoring Now